afareenj/oasisapp/README.md

 # OasisApp

 ## `Organization of Project in app folder:`
 **dbLogin**: databaseLogin that uses a Http endpoint API to connect to the MySQL database.
-To change db login information, change information in src/app/dbLogin/config.ts.
-To edit database, use logininfo for MySQL found in Website > PHP > login.php

 **forgotid**: the forgotID page